firebolt-db/godocs/docs/Overview/data-management-lifecycle.md

 All of this is implemented in the product to ensure Firebolt can satisfy performance, scale, and throughput requirements that data intensive applications need.

 ## Creating tables
-Let’s start by creating a simple table called rankings.
+Let’s look at an exmaple of how to create a simple table called rankings.
 ```sql
 CREATE TABLE IF NOT EXISTS rankings (
     GameID INTEGER,